totten/pogo/README.md

 and a PDF generator ([dompdf/dompdf](https://github.com/dompdf/dompdf)).

 Skimming the README for each library, one finds a few introductory snippets.
-I took these, added the `#!require` pragams, and improvised a little on the `$html` variable.
+I took these, added the `#!require` pragmas, and improvised a little on the `$html` variable.
 This becomes a small script, `code2pdf.php`:

 ```php